fritzvd/rpg-adventures/SWD6 adventure.md

 4. **Defector's Revelation**: The defector reveals crucial information about an Imperial operation on Tatooine.
 The players must decide whether to relay this intel to the Rebellion immediately or use it to negotiate with Teemo for a smoother escape.

-This simpler adventure focuses on negotiation, infiltration, and decision-making, providing a straightforward yet engaging Star Wars experience.

 ## Part 1 Arrival

 1. **Docking Bay Operator - Greeta Voska:**